-ShakeOut, an annual evacuation drill held around North America on October 15, is particularly relevant in BC, where we are constantly reminded about the risk of the “Big One”—a long-awaited earthquake that is overdue to hit the south coast of BC and Pacific Northwest.
+ShakeOut, an annual evacuation drill held around North America, is particularly relevant in BC, where we are constantly reminded about the risk of the “Big One”—a long-awaited earthquake that is overdue to hit the south coast of BC and Pacific Northwest.

 People with disabilities face unique challenges when it comes to emergency preparation, evacuation, shelter, and the recovery process, according to the Disability Alliance of BC’s booklet, Creating Safe Communities.

 Emergency situations jeopardize vital supports and services that a lot of people with disabilities rely on daily, including caregiver service and equipment and assistive devices.
 Moreover, inadequate evacuation systems and barriers to access may leave people with disabilities stranded and deprived of such essentials as food, water, medical care, and other basic relief.

 Unfortunately, people with disabilities are often as unprepared for emergencies as everyone else, but may be far more vulnerable.
 Recent disasters have demonstrated how often emergency planning overlooks at-risk populations: New York City was found to have violated the rights of about 900,000 of its residents with disabilities (11% of the population) during Hurricane Sandy in 2012 by failing to ensure that people with disabilities were able to evacuate, failing to provide sufficiently accessible shelters, and not adequately informing people with disabilities of the availability and location of accessible emergency services.

 Even minor malfunctions that are simple inconveniences to the general population can become emergencies for people with disabilities.
 The late August windstorm that brought down trees and knocked out power across the Lower Mainland for as long as 30 hours also left elevators and power doors non-functional.